Estate Planning Services in Cary, NC

 Ranging from anything from moving money to executing a deed to your home, you can grant or limit the authority your agent has depending on your specific circumstances.

-Advanced Directives allow you to take those very difficult end-of-life decisions out of the hands of your loved ones.
-If you have a plan for how you'd like to leave this world, and "all means necessary" is not included in it - Advanced Directives can ensure that your wishes are honored without emotion and grief clouding anyone's judgment.
+A Living Will allows you to take those very difficult end-of-life decisions out of the hands of your loved ones.
+If you have a plan for how you'd like to leave this world, and "all means necessary" is not included in it - a Living Will can ensure that your wishes are honored without emotion and grief clouding anyone's judgment.